 Granted, your fine accountant would note that as a business expense, but still.
 Why trust your property to a third party, when most of this stuff is well within your wheelhouse?

 If the house needs some deep cleaning and nick-knack maintenance between tenants?
-That’s a day of hard work, when it happens.
-Typically I’ve had no problem turning over a house straight from one tenant to the next with a few handshakes and “good lucks”.
+That’s a day of hard work when it happens.
+Typically I’ve had no problem turning over a house straight from one tenant to the next with a few handshakes and “good luck”.
 But let’s assume the prior tenants were total slobs and the turnover is an absolute pit: 12 more hours.

 How about that “day in the life” stuff we’ll get to next?
 Each house gets a fall and spring inspection.
 Those trips, which include light maintenance and gutter cleaning consume about 6 hours in total every six months.
 So, 12 more hours.